Input estimation from discrete workload observations in a L\'evy-driven storage system: Introduction

-The main contribution of this paper is the construction of an estimator of the L\'evy exponent of the queue's input process, based on discrete equidistant workload observations.
-Note that this is a challenging task even for the special case of compound Poisson input (M/G/1) because of the intractable underlying transient dynamics of the workload process.
-The suggested estimator relies on an approximate moment equation associated with the Laplace-Stieltjes transform of the workload at exponentially distributed sampling times.
-It can be considered as an approximate method of moments estimator, since it is derived from a moment equation which, due to discretization, is not exact.
-As mentioned above, the approximate estimation equation relies on the Poisson sampling scheme of \cite{rbm2019}.
-However, their estimator, and associated asymptotic results, relied on an intermediate step of estimating the inverse of the L\'evy exponent at the point of the Poisson sampling rate.
-We provide a slightly modified estimation equation that no longer requires this intermediate step.
-On top of the practical and computational advantages of this direct method, this further enables a simpler derivation of the asymptotic variance of the estimation error (for both the Poisson and high-frequency equidistant sampling schemes).
+The main contribution lies in the construction of an estimator of the L\'evy exponent of the queue's input process, based on discrete equidistant workload observations.
+To this end we use an approximate estimation equation that relies on the Poisson sampling scheme of \cite{rbm2019}.

+A second contribution concerns an intermediate step in the approach of \cite{rbm2019}: there the approach required the estimation of the inverse of the L\'evy exponent at the point of the Poisson sampling rate, whereas we succeed in providing a modified estimator that no longer requires this.
+On top of the practical and computational advantages of this direct method, this enables a simpler derivation of the asymptotic variance of the estimation error.

-We further provide performance guarantees of the estimator.
-In the first place we establish consistency, which, remarkably, is not affected by the `grid width' $\Delta$ (i.e., the time between two subsequent observations).
+Third, we provide performance guarantees of the resulting estimator.
+We start by establishing consistency, in which the mesh size $\Delta$ (the time between two subsequent observations) does not play any role.
 We then prove asymptotic normality, which requires us to pick $\Delta$ in a specific way, depending on the number of observations $n$; the underlying argumentation distinguishes between the case that the driving L\'evy process is of finite and infinite intensity.
+For the case of infinite intensity the CLT requires an additional condition that the Blumenthal-Getoor index $\beta$ (see \cite{bg1961}) satisfies $\beta<1/4$.

 Finally, we propose a resampling scheme that uses the available information in a more efficient manner.
-Simulation experiments demonstrate its efficacy.
+Its performance is studied in a simulation experiment.

-\subsubsection{Related literature}
+\subsection{Related literature}

-An exhaustive recent overview of the existing statistical queueing literature is given in \cite{ant2021}.
-Here we restrict ourselves to discussing the results that directly to our work.
-It is important to stress that the various models considered differ in terms of the width of the class of input processes (e.g.\ compound Poisson versus L\'evy) and the nature of the observations (e.g.\ workload at Poisson instants versus workload at equidistant instants, and the `degree of partial information').